Pallathadka: Temples and places of worship

-Cubs
+Clubs

 Youth Clubs: Green Star ASC, Pallathadka.

 Pallathadka has always been an example for religious harmony and brotherhood.
 Another feature of this hamlet is that each and everybody either belonging or hailing from this hamlet uses the name of the village Pallathadka as their surname.

 Geography

 A small river passes by Pallathadka which starts at Yethadka, forms the Shiriya River in the middle and merges with the Arabian Sea at Kumbla.